erikylewis/spatial_regression/README.md

 This method is based on Conley (1999) "GMM Estimation with Cross Sectional Dependence."
 Journal of Econoometrics, Vol. 92 Issue 1 (September 1999) pp. 1-45.

-If you use this code please cite Lewis (2018) "Patchwork Policies, Spillovers, and the Search for Oil and Gas".
-I also use this methodology in a paper with Paul Brehm entitled "To Trade or Not to Trade: Oil Leases, Information Asymmetry, and Coase"
+If you use this code, please cite

+Lewis, Eric (2019) "Patchwork Policies, Spillovers, and the Search for Oil and Gas".
+American Economic Journal: Economic Policy.
+11(1), 380-405.

+This code is also used in:

+Brehm, Paul and Eric Lewis (2021) "Information asymmetry, trade, and drilling: evidence from an oil lease lottery."
+The RAND Journal of Economics.
+52(3), 496-154.

-Check out my research at https://sites.google.com/site/erickylelewis
+Check out my other research at https://sites.google.com/site/erickylelewis